The Safety Razor

 - Rinse your face with cold water and blot dry with a clean towel.

 - Aftershave isn't just to make you smell good, it is supposed to protect and heal your face after you shave.
-Try Speick After Shave Lotion (splash).
-Or, get some witch hazel from the grocery store.
 Don't be afraid of high-quality aftershaves that contain alcohol.
 It is an antiseptic and a carrier for essential oils.
 It evaporates quickly leaving the healing oils behind.